 STEP 2 - Submit the required supplemental documents.

 STEP 3 - Ask your guarantor(s) to submit their guarantor application(s).

-STEP 4 - Speak with the MJFLA loan coordinator.
+STEP 4 - Speak with an MJFLA loan coordinator.

 STEP 5 - The MJFLA loan committee will review your application and you will be notified of approval or denial.

 STEP 6 - Upon approval, you will be contacted to sign the loan documents.
-You will sign documents including a promissory note and an payment schedule.
-Your guarantor(s) will sign a guarantee document, and then the loan will be disbursed.
+You will sign documents including a promissory note and an ACH authorization/payment schedule, your guarantor(s) will sign a guarantee document, and then the loan will be disbursed.

 How long does the process take?